pmgbergen/porepy/docs/docsrc/howto/howto-docstring.rst

     This is a note about the way something is implemented.

 Directive breaks are created by resuming non-indented text.
-They are also indirectly created anytime a new section starts.
+They are also indirectly created anytime a new section or directive starts.

 Other useful directives are::